MCHAMSTERYT2/onekocord/README.md

 Here are the default variables that are used in the snippets themselves.
 You can copy any variable you wish to change into your Quickcss to customise your personal Oneko experience.
+Experimental animations are technically valid animations, though they might not work as expected.

 Valid animations are:
   - alert